oweitman/ioBroker.openligadb/README.md

 All games of the actual or selected gameday.
 There are many widget-attributes to configure the amount of the displayed data

 ### FavGame
-Display the all, actual or futer games of your favorite clubs
+Display the all, actual or futur games of your favorite clubs

 Documentation for the vis-widgets are available inside vis or [Widget-Documentation/german](https://htmlpreview.github.io/?https://github.com/oweitman/ioBroker.openligadb/blob/master/widgets/openligadb/doc.html)